-If you want to successfully sell your products on Amazon, you most importantly need one thing: visibility.
+If you want to successfully sell your products on Amazon, visibility is key.

-Before we dive deep into the world of search engine optimization and thus Amazon listing optimization, let’s start with the most important principle of ranking.
+Before we dive deep into the world of Amazon search engine optimization (SEO) and Amazon listing optimization, you need to understand what Amazon’s ranking is all about.

-Since Amazon earns money on every single product sale made by third-party sellers on its marketplaces, they are obviously interested in seeing as many products being sold as possible.
+Since money is earned on every single product sale made by third-party sellers on its marketplaces, Amazon is obviously interested in seeing as many products being sold as possible.

-So if you do a good job optimizing your listings for relevant keywords and convince customers of your product, Amazon will be on your side and reward your efforts with a good ranking.
+So if you do a good job optimizing your listings for relevant keywords and convince customers of your product, Amazon will be on your side and reward your efforts with a good ranking position.

 As of now, there are over 350 Million products being sold on Amazon.
 Such an incredibly large product catalog certainly needs a very sophisticated classification system to ensure that customers can quickly find what they are looking for.
 And this is where the A9 algorithm comes into play.
 Understanding how the algorithm works is essential in order to master SEO on Amazon.